Heat Stress and Athletic Participation

 - Heatstroke - An acute medical emergency related to thermoregulatory failure.
 Associated with nausea, seizures, disorientation, and possible unconsciousness or coma.
 It may occur suddenly without being preceded by any other clinical signs.
 The individual is usually unconscious with a high body temperature and a hot dry skin (heatstroke victims, contrary to popular belief, may sweat profusely).

 It is believed that the above mentioned heat stress problems can be controlled provided certain precautions are taken.
-According to the American Academy of Pediatrics Committee on Sports Medicine, heat related illnesses are all preventable.
-(Sports Medicine: Health Care for Young Athletes, American Academy of Pediatrics, 1991).
 The following practices and precautions are recommended:

 - Each athlete must have a physical exam with a medical history when first entering a program and an annual health history update.
 History of previous heat illness and type of training activities before organized practice begins should be included.
 State high school association's recommendations should be followed.